Erdos-Projects/fall-2025-Lead-Testing-in-Schools/README.md

 ## Folder organization
 1. data : This folder contains the main dataset "Lead_Testing_in_Schools.csv" obtained from [New York department of health website](https://health.data.ny.gov/Health/Lead-Testing-in-School-Drinking-Water-Sampling-and/rygk-rhum/about_data).
 It also contains a script "scraping_all_schools.ipynb" to scrap socio-economic and demographics data from [nces website](https://nces.ed.gov/ccd/schoolsearch/ ) and other datasets obtained from [NYC government site](https://a816-dohbesp.nyc.gov/IndicatorPublic/data-explorer/lead/?id=16#display=summary).
 The final dataset used for modeling is "lead_data_expanded.csv" which can be generated using "combine_csv.ipynb"
 2. eda_and_images : This folder conains python notebooks to perform exploratory data analysis on the data.
 3. model_comparison : This folder contains scripts for performing model evaluation and testing the final model.
-It also contains the executive summary and rpesentation pdfs.